 10. 1 Medium sized Sweet onion, cut into 1/2″ squares

-1. Put the peppercorns in pepper grinder set at the very course Grind.
+1. Put the peppercorns in the pepper grinder set at the very course Grind.
 You don’t want any whole peppercorns, but it should be very coarse.

-2. Put the beef into a bowl and add 3/4 of the black pepper in with it along with the oyster sauce, Shaoxing, potato starch, soy sauce and sesame oil.
+2. Put the beef into a bowl and add 3/4 of the black pepper in with it along with the oyster sauce, Shaoxing, potato starch, soy sauce, and sesame oil.
 Mix thoroughly and let this marinate for at least 15 minutes.

-3. Heat a wok or cast iron skillet over high heat until hot.
+3. Heat a wok or cast-iron skillet over high heat until hot.
 Add the oil, and then immediately add the beef, leaving any marinade in the bowl for later.
 Fry one side until browned, and then use a hard spatula to stir-fry until the outside of the beef is cooked and browned.
 Add the garlic, bell peppers, and onions, and continue stir-frying.
 Add the remaining marinade and stir-fry until the onions are cooked.